liisaratsep/grammar-worker/models/README.md

 - `sentencepiece_prefix` - the prefix used on all sentencepiece model files
 - `source_language` - input langauge code (as understood by the model)
 - `target_language` - output langauge code (as understood by the model)

-The included Dockerfile can be used to publish new model versions.
-The build-time argument `MODEL_DIR` can be used to specify a subdirectory to be copied to `/models/` instead of the current directory.

 ### Configuration samples